 On the Wi-Fi / Additional settings page, you can define additional parameters for the WLAN of the router.
+To configure the 2.4GHz band or 5GHz band, proceed to the relevant tab.

 Changing parameters presented on this page may negatively affect your WLAN!